abrahamvegaa/Celestaisle/README.md

 ## stretch goals

-allow sorting by more than price, such as organic, halal use store layouts of real grocery stores
+allow sorting by more than three options, such as halal, gluten free use store layouts of real grocery stores

-functions needed:
-- getStore, getAddress (for arrival page)
-- getList (for recommended list page)
-- getOptions (for recommended list page)